misiektoja/instagram_monitor/docs/installation.md

 # Installation

 Choose one installation method.
 You do not need both Python and Docker.

 PyPI is usually the easiest local option.
+If you are new to Python or unsure whether Python is ready, follow [New to Python: check and install](#new-to-python-install-everything).

 The direct Docker image is the fastest container option.
 Docker Compose takes one extra download but gives you shorter commands for later runs.

 <a id="requirements"></a>
 ## Requirements